nine7nine/Linux-NSPA-pkgbuild/README.md

 * 000027-mm-MG-Lru-5.17.y-patchset.patch
 * 000028-mm-vmscan-add-sysctl-knobs-for-protecting-the-workin.patch

-NOTE: the included kernel config is specifically for my laptop.
-If anyone is using these packages, you will have to generate your own config.
+SPECIAL NOTE: the included kernel config is specifically for my laptop.
+If anyone is using these packages, you will have to (re-)generate your own config.